selfishprimate/curated-design-resources/README.md

 - [Speak Human](https://www.speakhuman.today/): Generate human centric microcopy for all purposes.
 - [Tilt Brush by Google](https://www.tiltbrush.com/): Tilt Brush lets you paint in 3D space with virtual reality.
 - [UX Tools](https://uxtools.co/): We make several free tools and projects for product designers.
+- [Zeplin](https://zeplin.io/): Organize screens.
+Publish locked designs.
+Scale design systems.
+All in a workspace friendly to the entire team, including non-designers.